Secure Element vs Open Source Wallets: Which Security Model Actually Protects You?

 Key Takeaways

-• Secure element wallets use a hardened chip to resist physical extraction of secrets and other low-level hardware attacks.
+• Secure element wallets store private keys inside a tamper-resistant chip certified to resist physical extraction attempts.

-• Several modern wallets now combine both approaches: a secure element for hardware protection and open firmware for auditability.
+• Some modern wallets now combine both: a certified SE for physical protection alongside fully open firmware for auditability.

 What Is a Secure Element Wallet?

-Ledger is the best-known example of the secure-element-first model.
-Its devices use a dual-chip design in which a general microcontroller handles interface functions while a certified secure element handles sensitive operations.
-For a deeper breakdown of how that architecture works in practice, see the Ledger Nano X security analysis.
+Ledger is the most widely deployed example of this model.
+Its devices use a dual-chip architecture: a general-purpose microcontroller (MCU) handles the user interface and communication, while a certified ST33 secure element handles all private key operations.
+The SE firmware is closed-source.
+The MCU firmware is open-source.
+For a full breakdown of the Ledger security architecture, see the Ledger Nano X security analysis.

 What Is an Open-Source Hardware Wallet?